YeferYV/RetroNvim/README.md

   and uninstall/disable [`cvim`](https://github.com/VSCodeVim/Vim/issues/8567) extension, you may need to relaunch vscode, alternatively use `nvim` or `yazi` when opening a terminal with the profile `zsh (retronvim)` or `powershell(retronvim)` which are the default profile when opening a terminal

+- nvim/yazi/zsh/powershell will search for retronvim installation path alphabetically (~/.cursor then ~/.vscode then ~/.windsurf ...) and will use the first one found

 **Manual Install**

 - Linux/MacOS: